Ibtesum-Sakib/HR_Analytics/README.md

 ## Problem statement

 Atliq is a company in India.
 They have been in the market for few years.
 Due to strategic moves from other competitors and ineffective decision-making in human resources, Atliq are losing its market share and revenue in the market category.
 As a strategic move, the managing director of Atliq wanted to incorporate “Business and Data Intelligence” in order to regain their problem in attendance and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.
+In this end-to-end data analytics project, I used a real dataset for employee attendance from a company called AtliQ and conduct data analysis in Power BI.

-Their HR management team had decided to hire a 3rd party service provider to provide them insights from their historical data.
+Their HR management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

 ### Task List

-You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
-You can download all relevant documents from the download section.

 - Create the metrics according to the metric list.
 - Create a dashboard according to the mock-up provided by stakeholders.